 Part 1: Events

-An event is a discrete action happening at a moment in time.
+Conceptually, an event can be defined as a discrete action happening at a moment in time.
 So, to start with our vending machine analogy, we could define an event to capture the moment when someone makes a purchase from the machine:

 At 3:34pm on 2/21/2019 a bag of BBQ chips was purchased for 1 dollar.